-- 1. Have your child take part in, and receive benefits from, public education programs without discrimination because of your child's disability. - 2.
+- 1. Have your child take part in, and receive benefits from, public education programs without discrimination because of his/her disability. - 2.
 Have the school district advise you of your rights under federal law. - 3.
 Receive notice with respect to identification, evaluation or placement of your child. - 4.
-Have your child receive a free appropriate public education.
-This includes the right to be educated with non-disabled students to the maximum extent appropriate.
-It also includes the right to have the school district make reasonable accommodations to allow your child an equal opportunity to participate in school and school-related activities. - 5.
-Have your child receive services and be educated in facilities which are comparable to those provided to students without disabilities. - 6.
-Have your child receive an individualized evaluation and receive special education and related services if your child is found eligible under Section 504. - 7.
-Have evaluation, eligibility, educational and placement decisions made based on a variety of information sources and by persons who know your child and who are knowledgeable about the evaluation data and placement options. - 8.
-Have transportation provided to and from an alternative placement setting at no greater cost to you than would be incurred if your child were placed in a program operated by the school district. - 9.
-Have your child be given an equal opportunity to participate in nonacademic and extracurricular activities offered by the school district. - 10.
-Examine all relevant records relating to decisions regarding your child's identification, evaluation and placement.
-Obtain copies of educational records at a reasonable cost on the same terms as records are provided students without a disability unless the fee would effectively deny you access to the records.
+Have your child receive a free appropriate public education. - 5.
+Have your child receive services and be educated in facilities which are comparable to those provided to every student. - 6.
+Have evaluation, educational and placement decisions made based on a variety of information sources and by persons who know the student and who are knowledgeable about the evaluation data and placement options.

+- 7. Have transportation provided to and from an alternative placement setting (if the setting is a program not operated by the district) at no greater cost to you than would be incurred if the student were placed in a program operated by the district. - 8.
+Have your child be given an equal opportunity to participate in nonacademic and extracurricular activities offered by the district. - 9.
+Examine all relevant records relating to decisions regarding your child's identification, evaluation and placement. - 10.
+Request mediation or an impartial due process hearing related to decisions or actions regarding your child's identification, evaluation, educational program or placement.
+(You and your child may take part in the hearing.
+Hearing requests are to be made to the Superintendent). - 11.
+File a local grievance.